 Idiopathic hypercalciuria is the presence of excess calcium in the urine without an obvious cause.
-This condition can lead to kidney stones, osteoporosis, or in extreme cases, loss of kidney function.
+This condition can lead to kidney stones, osteoporosis, or in extreme cases, kidney damage and loss of kidney function.

 Hypercalciuria - idiopathic

 Bushinsky DA.
 Kidney stones.
 In: Melmed S, Auchus, RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 32.

 Weber TJ.
 Osteoporosis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 230.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.